What people are donating to Ukraine and its refugees: Crypto, ammo, pet food and cash

-Netflix co-founder and co-chief executive Reed Hastings on Wednesday announced a $1 million donation to Razom, a Ukrainian nonprofit that has sought to strengthen democracy in its country.
+Netflix co-founder and co-chief executive Reed Hastings on Wednesday announced a $1 million donation to Razom, a Ukrainian nonprofit group that has sought to strengthen democracy in its country.
 It is now focused on procuring disposable resuscitators, tourniquets and other emergency supplies needed to treat war injuries, according to its website.

-Celebrity chef José Andrés delivered flour to a bakery outside Lviv, amid larger efforts by his relief organization, World Central Kitchen, to feed Ukrainian refugees and others inside the war-torn country.
+Celebrity chef José Andrés delivered flour to a bakery outside Lviv, Ukraine, amid larger efforts by his relief organization, World Central Kitchen, to feed Ukrainian refugees and others inside the war-torn country.

-Last month, actors Blake Lively and Ryan Reynolds, her husband, donated $1 million to USA for UNHCR, a nonprofit supporting the United Nations Refugee Agency.
+Last month, actors Blake Lively and Ryan Reynolds, her husband, donated $1 million to USA for UNHCR, a nonprofit group supporting the United Nations refugee agency.
 Airbnb said it would host up to 100,000 refugees without charge.
-Pet stores and a pet food maker in Northern Ireland aim to send 5,000 tins of wet food, according to a local report.
+Pet stores and a pet food maker in Northern Ireland aim to send 5,000 cans of wet food, according to a local report.

-More than $50 million in cryptocurrency has also flowed into Ukraine as of Wednesday, according to Merkle Science, a blockchain analytics firm, in response to the Ukrainian government’s call for crypto donations last month.
-NGOs helping the Ukrainian military or providing humanitarian assistance had also received several million dollars, the firm said.
+More than $50 million in cryptocurrency had also flowed into Ukraine as of Wednesday, according to Merkle Science, a blockchain analytics firm, in response to the Ukrainian government’s call for crypto donations last month.
+Private groups helping the Ukrainian military or providing humanitarian assistance had also received several million dollars, the firm said.

 Ammo, an arms manufacturer in Arizona, is planning to send ammunition instead of cash.
 Inspired by Ukrainian President Volodymyr Zelensky’s remark that he needed “ammunition, not a ride” out of his country, Richard Childress, one of the company’s board members and a former NASCAR driver, urged Ammo to send bullets to Ukraine’s armed forces, NBC reported.